KupanSorinaIuliana/SOA-project/README.md

 - The front-end project was implementation using react.
 - Exposes different options according to the login state of the user.
 - Uses microfrontends.

+## Database
+- The database used is Mongo DB.
+- The database is deployed in Mongo DB Atlas.